-PE encourages students to learn about themselves, their capabilities, their potential and their limitations.
+PE encourages students to learn about themselves, their capabilities, their potential and their limitations, both individually as part of a team.
+It will provide students with opportunities to become physically confident in a way in which will support their health and fitness as well as build on their character and help them embed values such as fairness and respect.
 It is the foundation of all sport participation because it goes further than the individual and their understanding of themselves - it also teaches students how to work with and respect others.
 Above all, it should be a source of fun and enjoyment that introduces students to the different roles in sport.
 As well as providing grass roots sport with inter-form events, Fullhurst also aims to excel and targets the top of the sporting pyramid.
 We have numerous representatives in a variety of sports at school, county, national and international level.

 In order to promote high standards, the Physical Education department’s aim is to extend pupils’ use of basic skills needed in a wider range of sporting events that cover many different areas.
 It is within the context of engaging in physical activities that pupils develop creative responses (expressing), critical appreciation (evaluating) and interpersonal skills.
 Links between what is studied at Key Stages 3 and 4 are explicitly made so that students build on what they already know when acquiring new knowledge.